thierry123454/tool-selection-bias/README.md

 Converts clusters + queries into ToolBench format, and controls API ordering per query.
 With SHUFFLE="cycle", each query is emitted once per API with a cyclic rotation.
 This is crucial to compensate for positional bias.
 You can limit clusters via HOLDOUT (e.g., [6,8,9,10]).
 - In:
 - - ../2_generate_clusters_and_refine/duplicate_api_clusters.json
-- - cluster_queries.json (or the template-filled file; set CLUSTER_QUERIES)
+- - cluster_queries.json
 - - ToolLLM originals: ../data/instruction/G{1,2,3}_query.json (to fetch canonical API defs)
 - - Fallbacks from data/toolenv/tools if needed
 - Out: toolbench_bias_queries_cycle.json
-- - With 10 clusters × 5 APIs × 100 queries and SHUFFLE="cycle", expect 5× expansion (one rotation per API).
+- - With 10 clusters × 5 APIs × 100 queries and SHUFFLE="cycle", expect 5000 entries.
 - - If HOLDOUT is set, only those clusters are emitted.
 <br>
 Run: